 - Convenience (controlling lights from one place)

-- Increase security/peace of mind (i.e. seems like you home when you are on vacation by controlling lights remotely) … pair this with a camera over the front entry or one that monitors the door bell and you can even remotely turn on a light when the doorbell rings to make it look more like you are home in the evening.
+- Increase security/peace of mind (i.e. seems like your home when you are on vacation by controlling lights remotely) … pair this with a camera over the front entry or one that monitors the doorbell and you can even remotely turn on a light when the doorbell rings to make it look more like you are home in the evening.
 Unfortunately, wise burglars are in some cases watching for regular patterns with lighting when they suspect a home is vacant which is typical of the old style timer switch.

-Smart locks have been increasing common in Whistler and Squamish, especially with regard to rental properties (no more remembering who you gave a set of keys to or figuring out how to meet up with your Air BnB guest to let them in when you would rather be on the ski slopes or bike trails).
+Smart locks have been increasingly common in Whistler and Squamish, especially with regard to rental properties (no more remembering who you gave a set of keys to or figuring out how to meet up with your Air BnB guest to let them in when you would rather be on the ski slopes or bike trails).
 Also for us, it was simply a case of not having to figure out where to put a set of keys in a pair of bike shorts when heading out for a ride.
 Nowadays having a keypad lock allows homeowners not to have to carry and worry about their keys when they are out and about.
-Some manufactures have made key locks even “smarter” by allowing people to use their phone to open the lock.
-We tend to recommend Schlage locks as they have a good reputation in the lock industry any way, easy installation and Grade 1 security rating (the highest rating) on all their smart locks.
+Some manufacturers have made key locks even “smarter” by allowing people to use their phone to open the lock.
+We tend to recommend Schlage locks as they have a good reputation in the lock industry anyway, easy installation and Grade 1 security rating (the highest rating) on all their smart locks.

-With the Schlage Sense Lock, you are able to open the lock by using bluetooth or Siri (iPhone) on your phone (Android capability likely coming soon).
+With the Schlage Sense Lock, you are able to open the lock by using Bluetooth or Siri (iPhone) on your phone (Android capability likely coming soon).
 Some other impressive features with the Schalge smart locks are that you are able to administer the lock remotely and there are built-in alarm features in case of tampering.
 Also, don’t worry if you don’t carry a phone with you at all times, there is still a hole for one of those key things just in case.
 It should be noted that some the Schlage smart locks (like Schlage Connect) will require additional hardware (which is not included when you purchase the lock) to activate it using your phone.